agentience/ts-pkg-distro/src/markdown/08-Publishing-to-npm.md

 1. Make your code changes
 2. Run tests: `npm test`
 3. Update the version: `npm version patch|minor|major`
-4. Publish the updated package: `npm publish`
+4. If using GitHub workflow (recommended):
+   - Commit and push your changes
+   - Create a new GitHub release to trigger the publishing workflow
+5. If publishing manually:
+   - Run `npm publish` (or `npm publish --access public` for scoped packages)

 ## Package Name and Publishing